-UPS, FedEx, and USPS shipping with a weekday 2pm ET order cutoff time
+UPS/USPS shipping with a weekday 2pm ET order cutoff time.
+Overnight options available.

 This TIPM bypass cable (simple version) for mini-blade fuse slots can bypass faulty fuel pump relay problems, test your fuel pump, and allow you to continue driving as you normally would without spending $1500+ on a new TIPM from your dealer.
 Please visit our Symptoms of Fuel Pump Relay Issues page for further information.